 Telecommuters are a relatively large percentage of the workforce: 13.06% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Hana is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Hana is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Hana is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Hana does not have a public transit system used by locals to get to and from work.

 The per capita income in Hana in 2022 was $31,013, which is lower middle income relative to Hawaii, and middle income relative to the rest of the US.
 This equates to an annual income of $124,052 for a family of four.
 However, Hana contains both very wealthy and poor people as well.